MicrosoftDocs/powerapps-docs/powerapps-docs/run-app-browser.md

 ![](./media/run-app-browser/web-login.png)

 ## Connect to data
-If an app requires a connection to a data source or permission to use the device's capabilities (such as the camera or location services), you must give consent before you use the app:
+If an app requires a connection to a data source or permission to use the device's capabilities (such as the camera or location services), you must give consent before you can use the app.
+Typically, you're prompted only the first time.

 ![Connection](./media/run-app-browser/app-connection.png)

-Typically, you're prompted only the first time.

 ## Close an app
 To close an app, sign out of the Dynamics 365 Home page, or open another app.